evkx/evkx.github.io/content/technology/charging/ontheroadcharging/_index.md

 ### USA

 There are several charging networks in the US for EVs.
 According to the US Department of Energy, Tesla has over **1,600 Supercharger stations** in the US, with over **17,000 fast-charging ports**.
-Electrify America is next in line, with about **800 stations**².
+Electrify America is next in line, with about **800 stations**.

 Here are some of the largest EV charging networks in the US:

-1. Electrify America: The largest DC fast charging network for the majority of EV models.
+- Electrify America: The largest DC fast charging network for the majority of EV models.
 They're open to all EVs with a CCS charging connection (the industry standard) and, for the time being, the few vehicles that still use CHAdeMO like the Nissan Leaf¹.

-2. Tesla Superchargers: Tesla's Supercharger network is the largest in the country, with less distance between stations compared to Electrify America¹.
+- Tesla Superchargers: Tesla's Supercharger network is the largest in the country, with less distance between stations compared to Electrify America¹.

-3. EVgo: DC fast charging isn't limited to road trips.
-EVgo has over **800 fast charging locations** across 34 states and more than 65 metropolitan areas¹.
+- EVgo: DC fast charging isn't limited to road trips.
+EVgo has over **800 fast charging locations** across 34 states and more than 65 metropolitan areas.

-4. ChargePoint: ChargePoint has over **115,000 charging spots** across North America and Europe¹.
+- ChargePoint: ChargePoint has over **115,000 charging spots** across North America and Europe¹.

-5. Blink: Blink has over **15,000 charging stations** across 30 states.
+- Blink: Blink has over **15,000 charging stations** across 30 states.

 ### Europe

 There are several charging networks in Europe for EVs.
 Here are some of the largest EV charging networks in Europe:

-1. Ionity: A high-power charging station network for EVs that enables long-distance travel across Europe.
+- Ionity: A high-power charging station network for EVs that enables long-distance travel across Europe.
 It was founded as a joint venture by the BMW Group, Mercedes-Benz Group, Ford Motor Company, and Volkswagen Group².

-2. Plugsurfing: A European-wide network you could use for charging an EV in Europe.
+- Plugsurfing: A European-wide network you could use for charging an EV in Europe.
 With its unique key or card – which costs €9.95 – and its free smartphone app, you can use upwards of 200,000 chargers, including those from different networks such as Allego, EnBW, Eon, Innogy, IONITY and Vattenfall¹.

-3. Maingau: Through its EinfachStromLaden smartphone app, charging chip or card, you can charge an EV in Germany, Austria or Switzerland at 50,000 charging points with Maingau¹.
+- Maingau: Through its EinfachStromLaden smartphone app, charging chip or card, you can charge an EV in Germany, Austria or Switzerland at 50,000 charging points with Maingau.

-I hope this helps you with your article!